When Harry Met Barack: Obama Tells Prince About Life After White House

 "The fact that I can wake up and if I want to spend an extra 45 minutes talking to Michelle and take a long breakfast — I can do it," he says.
 "That feels great."

-He says he is now "obsessed with training the next generation of leaders," and that he is now transitioning into being a coach rather than a player.
+He says he is now "obsessed with training the next generation of leaders" and that he is transitioning into being a coach rather than a player.

-Prince Harry notes that trolling, extremism, fake news, and cyberbullying have become major issues, and asks Obama whether there are things he wishes he had done on those issues.
+Prince Harry notes that trolling, extremism, fake news and cyberbullying have become major issues and asks Obama whether there are things he wishes he had done on those issues.

 "[The] question I think really has to do with how do we harness this technology in a way that allows a multiplicity of voices, allows a diversity of views, but doesn't lead to a balkanization of our society, but rather continues to promote ways of finding common ground," Obama says.
-"I'm not sure government can legislate that, but what I do believe is that all of us in leadership have to find ways in which we can recreate common space on the internet."
+"I'm not sure government can legislate that, but what I do believe is that all of us in leadership have to find ways in which we can re-create common space on the Internet."

 Back when there were just three TV stations, Obama says, "everybody had a common set of facts."

 "There might be conservatives or liberals, but people generally could agree on a baseline of reality.
-One of the dangers of the internet is that people can have entirely different realities.
+One of the dangers of the Internet is that people can have entirely different realities.
 They can just be cocooned in information that reinforces their current biases."

 He says one thing he discovered during his campaign in 2007 and 2008 was the importance of bringing online communities offline.

 "Social media is a really powerful tool for people of common interest to convene," he says, "but then it's important for them to get offline, meet in a pub, meet at a place of worship, meet in a neighborhood, and get to know each other.
-Because the truth is, on the internet, everything is simplified.
+Because the truth is, on the Internet, everything is simplified.
 And when you meet people face to face, it turns out they're complicated."

-"It's also, by the way, hard to be as obnoxious and cruel in person as people can be anonymously on the internet," Obama adds.
+"It's also, by the way, hard to be as obnoxious and cruel in person as people can be anonymously on the Internet," Obama adds.

-Obama and Harry were quite chummy during the interview, but one subject didn't come up: Whether the former president will be invited to the prince's wedding, scheduled for May 19 at Windsor Castle.
+Obama and Harry were quite chummy during the interview, but one subject didn't come up: whether the former president will be invited to the prince's wedding, scheduled for May 19 at Windsor Castle.

 Some in the U.K. press have speculated that inviting the Obamas could complicate the British government's relations with Trump.